Set in the heart of East Devon, this family owned guest house, in the tiny village of Colyton, is the perfect place to decompress.

 Dinner is held in either the ivy-clad garden room, at a table outside, or in one of the two dining rooms; as you choose.
 On Sundays to Wednesdays, a ‘simple supper’ is provided at £20 per head.
 Expect homely dishes, such as chicken pie or lasagne.
 Whilst here, we enjoyed monkfish (sourced from Beer) accompanied by borlotti beans with aioli placed atop.
 Simple sides – think bread and a seasonal green salad – also feature.

 The Restaurant in Glebe House is open Thursday to Sunday, offering diners a set four-course menu based on what’s in season.
 Charged at £48 per head, precede meal with an aperitivo, choosing from a classic Negroni, Aperol spritz, and a Glebe elderflower gin fizz, at an additional fee.
 Served family style, Sunday lunch comprises of a quartet of courses and is charged at £35 per head.

 Guests can play croquet on the lawn or enjoy a game of doubles at the tennis court across from the main house.
 There’s also lovely art to admire across the property, some of which is for sale (you’ll spot a small green dot where applicable).

-Those keen to explore further afield should refer to the ‘Walk Book’.
+Keen to explore further afield?
+Refer to the ‘Walk Book’.
 Our walking route of choice: Beer to Branscombe – ensuring ample time for a pub lunch or fish and chips on the beach has been accounted for.
 Alternatively, sign up to one of Glebe House’s bread making classes or head on a private tour of Castlewood vineyard and sample the best wine in the area.
 Guests are advised to check Glebe House’s website regularly for the latest roster of experiences available.